Jewish quota: Russia

 Numerus Clausus was enacted in 1887, stating that the share of Jewish students should be no more than 10 percent in cities where Jews were allowed to live, 5 percent in other cities, and only 3 percent in Moscow and St. Petersburg.
+As well, there were quotas for Jewish and other non-Orthodox or non-Russian persons in joining the army.
 These limitations were removed in the spring of 1917 after the tsar's abdication during the early phase of the Russian revolution of 1917–1918 (the so-called February Revolution of 1917); later, in the late 1940s, during the initial phase of the Cold War and the tide of the anti-"rootless cosmopolitan" campaign, a de facto gross discrimination of Jewish applicants was reintroduced in many institutions of higher education in the Soviet Union until Perestroika.

 United States

 Certain private universities, most notably Harvard, introduced policies which effectively placed a quota on the number of Jews admitted to the university.
-Abbott Lawrence Lowell, the president of Harvard University from 1909-1933, raised the alarm about a ‘Jewish problem’ when the number of Jewish students grew from six percent to twenty-two percent from 1908 - 1922.
-Lowell then preceded to argue in favor of a "limit be placed on the number of them who later be admitted to the university."
-However, this implementation of a quota on the number of Jews was not unique to Harvard.
-After Harvard’s 1926 announcement about instating a "new admissions policy [that] would place great emphasis on character and personality [,T]he Yale Daily News praised its decision and put forward its very own version of how Yale should select its students in a major editorial, ‘Ellis Island for Yale.’
+Abbott Lawrence Lowell, the president of Harvard University from 1909 to 1933, raised the alarm about a ‘Jewish problem’ when the number of Jewish students grew from six percent to twenty-two percent between 1908 and 1922.
+Lowell argued that a "limit be placed on the number of them who later be admitted to the university."
+The implementation of a quota on the number of Jews was not unique to Harvard.
+After Harvard’s 1926 announcement about instating a "new admissions policy [that] would place great emphasis on character and personality, the Yale Daily News praised its decision and put forward its own version of how Yale should select its students in a major editorial, ‘Ellis Island for Yale.’
 It called on the university to institute immigration laws more prohibitive than those of the United States government."

 According to historian David Oshinsky, writing about Jonas Salk, "Most of the surrounding medical schools (Cornell, Columbia, Pennsylvania, and Yale) had rigid quotas in place.
 In 1935 Yale accepted 76 applicants from a pool of 501.
 About 200 of those applicants were Jewish and only five got in."
-He notes that Dean Milton Winternitz's instructions were remarkably precise: "Never admit more than five Jews, and take no blacks at all."
+He notes that Dean Milton Winternitz's instructions were remarkably precise: "Never admit more than five Jews, take only two Italian Catholics, and take no blacks at all."
 As a result, Oshinsky added, "Jonas Salk and hundreds like him" enrolled in New York University instead.
 Physicist and Nobel laureate Richard P. Feynman was turned away from Columbia College in the 1930s and went to MIT instead.

 According to Dan Oren's book, Joining the Club — A History of Jews and Yale, Yale University's informal admissions policy to restrict the school's Jewish student body to around 10 percent ended in the early 1960s.